SHADE-AI/daidepp/daide-specification.md

 Choose two centres from Norway, Denmark and Sweden.

-## Level 60 : Queries and Insistences
+## Level 60: Queries and Insistencies

 In Level 60, we add the ability to insist on an arrangement, and to ask a question.